-- 11 No construction activity, land shaping or storage of construction materials should take place outwith the site boundary as indicated in red on the site layout plan. - 12 The applicant is reminded that, should any protected species be present a licence may be required from Scottish Natural Heritage to disturb a protected species.
-Failure to obtain a licence may constitute a criminal act under the Habitats Regulations and penalties are severe for non compliance. - 13 The applicant is reminded that, under the Wildlife and Countryside Act 1981, as amended, it is an offence to remove, damage or destroy the nest of any wild birds while that nest is in use or being built.
-Planning consent for a development does not provide a defence against prosecution under this act. - 14 Paths to be constructed as part of the development should reflect likely patterns of use: pedestrian, bikes horse riders & wheelchairs as appropriate.
-Specifications should be based on those in "Lowland Path Construction - A Guide to Good Practice" published by SNH, Scottish Enterprise & the Paths for All Partnership. - 15 The developer should note requirements for access to all areas of the site for refuse collections, street sweeping and grounds maintenance and particular note should be taken of the requirements for manoeuvring refuse collection vehicles (reversing requirement should be kept to an absolute minimum).
-Full specifications including the size of the largest vehicle in the fleet (12 metres long) are available from the Community Waste Team.
+- 11 No construction activity, land shaping or storage of construction materials should take place outwith the site boundary as indicated in red on the site layout plan. - The applicant is reminded that, should any protected species be present a licence may be required from Scottish Natural Heritage to disturb a protected species.
+Failure to obtain a licence may constitute a criminal act under the Habitats Regulations and penalties are severe for non compliance. - The applicant is reminded that, under the Wildlife and Countryside Act 1981, as amended, it is an offence to remove, damage or destroy the nest of any wild birds while that nest is in use or being built.
+Planning consent for a development does not provide a defence against prosecution under this act. - Paths to be constructed as part of the development should reflect likely patterns of use: pedestrian, bikes horse riders & wheelchairs as appropriate.
+Specifications should be based on those in "Lowland Path Construction A Guide to Good Practice" published by SNH, Scottish Enterprise & the Paths for All Partnership. - The developer should note requirements for access to all areas of the site for refuse collections, street sweeping and grounds maintenance and particular note should be taken of the requirements for manoeuvring refuse collection vehicles (including 12m bin lorries).
+Full specifications are available from the Community Waste Team.